plone/plone.restapi/docs/source/linkintegrity.md

 .. literalinclude:: ../../src/plone/restapi/tests/http-examples/linkintegrity_get.resp
    :language: http

-The endpoint accepts only a parameter:
+The endpoint accepts a single parameter:

   - ``uids`` (a list of object uids that you want to check)